zio/zio-prelude/docs/functionaldatatypes/validation.md

 There is also a `validate` variant that combines multiple `Validation` values but does not take a combining function.
 In this case the returned `Validation` just contains a tuple with all the original values and you can combine them yourself later using `map`.

-If you have a whole collection of values you want to validate you can use the `collectAllPar` operator to validate them all at the same time.
+If you have a whole collection of values you want to validate you can use the `validateAll` operator to validate them all at the same time.

 ### Chaining Validations